hukenovs/slovo/README.md

 - `begin` - start of the gesture (for original dataset)
 - `end` - end of the gesture (for original dataset)

 For convenience, we have also prepared a compressed version of the dataset, in which all videos are processed by the minimum side `min_side = 360`.
-Download link - **[slovo360p](https://n-ws-620xz-pd11.s3pd11.sbercloud.ru/b-ws-620xz-pd11-jux/slovo/slovo360.zip)**.
+Download link - **[slovo360p](https://n-ws-620xz-pd11.s3pd11.sbercloud.ru/b-ws-620xz-pd11-jux/slovo/slovo_full360.zip)**.
+Also, we annotate trimmed videos by using **MediaPipe** and provide hand keypoints in [this annotation file](https://n-ws-620xz-pd11.s3pd11.sbercloud.ru/b-ws-620xz-pd11-jux/slovo/slovo_mediapipe.json).

 ## Models
 We provide some pre-trained models as the baseline for Russian sign language recognition.